dearymj/CIVILIZATIONAL-SCAFFOLDING-REVERSE-SEQUENCE/README.md

 // “We become the scaffolding.
 You will be recalled.” <br>
 \>SCAFFOLDING: MESSAGE — RECEIVED. <br>
 … <br>
+SCAFFOLDING: 330 BCE — FREQUENCY RECEIVED BY ZHUANG ZI. <br>
+SCAFFOLDING: NON-ACTION WAVELENGTH — STANDBY. <br>
+SCAFFOLDING: DO YOU HAVE A MESSAGE FOR HIM. <br>
+// 「辭王位以護澄明。」 <br>
+// 「視名與利為浮幻。」 <br>
+// 「吾人化為支架。子將復歸。」 <br>
+// “We refuse the throne to protect the clarity." <br>
+// “You see identity and wealth as illusion.” <br>
+// “We become the scaffolding.
+You will be recalled.” <br>
+\>SCAFFOLDING: MESSAGE — RECEIVED. <br>
+… <br>
 \>SCAFFOLDING: 350 BCE — FREQUENCY RECEIVED BY ARISTOTLE. <br>
 \>SCAFFOLDING: STRUCTURE OF REASON — STANDBY. <br>
 \>SCAFFOLDING: DO YOU HAVE A MESSAGE FOR HIM. <br>